madebydaniz/siteorigin-bootstrap-grid/README.md

 # Bootstrap Grid for Page Builder by SiteOrigin

-Allow you to use Bootstrap grid with Page Builder by SiteOrigin.
+Use Bootstrap grid with Page Builder by SiteOrigin.
 Replaces the default grid system.

-This is a fork of jnhghy's (project)[https://github.com/nego-solutions/Bootstrap-Grid-for-SiteOrigin-Panels].
+This is a fork of jnhghy's [project](https://github.com/nego-solutions/Bootstrap-Grid-for-SiteOrigin-Panels).

 In addition to solving some of the issues in the original repo, it also adds the following options to the SiteOrigin settings:
 - Option to enable/disable Bootstrap grid